-Our assessments and observations indicated that pupil behaviour, wellbeing and mental health were significantly impacted last year and COVID-19-related issues have also increased these numbers.
+Our assessments and observations indicated that pupil wellbeing and mental health were significantly impacted last year.
 The impact was particularly acute for disadvantaged pupils.
 We used pupil premium funding to provide wellbeing support for all pupils, and targeted interventions where required.
-This has included employing a Home School Support Worker who has worked with children, parents and families and a school counsellor who supports individuals.
+This has included using our Home School Support Worker who has worked with children, parents and families and is ELSA trainined to deliver sessions and a school counsellor who supports individuals across the school.
 We are going to continue to build on our approaches going forward with the activities detailed in this plan.